 Since Jollibee bought 70% of Mang Inasal from the owner Edgar “Injap” Sia II, I guess no one knows the real reason why Mr. Sia decided to sold part of Mang Inasal to Mr. Caktiong, the owner of Jollibee.
 But the fact that Mr. Sia didn’t sold the entire company and kept 30% of it, we can conclude that the owner still wants to retain the company.
 My conclusion is, in business, there are many competitors and the big boys always wins.
-Since Jollibee and Mang Inasal has almost the same “Star” product, and that is cooked chicken, although the method of cooking is not close to each other, they are direct competitors.
-One is fried while the other one is grilled but they are both serving the fast food industry.
+Since Jollibee and Mang Inasal has almost the same “Star” product, which is cooked chicken, and although the method of cooking does not resemble to each other, they are also direct competitors.
+One food product is fried while the other one is grilled, but they are both serving the fast food industry.

 Injap’s Pain in Letting Go

 Even though the monetary compensation is really huge, I mean HUGE! about 3 billion pesos for a 70% share, if you treat your business like your own child, it is really painful to let go.
-Even a pet dog will break my heart if I’ll give it away even for a price.
-I think to Mr. Injap Sia, his business is priceless since according to him his entrepreneurial journey has been a roller coaster ride and I think this is where he became very successful.
-With the phenomenal growth of his fast food chain Mang Inasal with over 300 franchised stores nation wide and 24 company owned, I think it is really hard to sell it while it is really hot in the market.
+Even a pet dog will break my heart if I’ll give it away even for a large sum of money.
+I think, to Mr. Injap Sia, his business is priceless and according to him his entrepreneurial journey has been a roller coaster ride.
+I think those challenges is the motivating factor that he became very successful.
+With the phenomenal growth of his fast food chain, Mang Inasal with over 300 franchised stores nation wide and 24 company owned, I think it is really hard to sell it while it is really hot in the market.
 In a letter to his “Mang Inasal Family,” Edgar Injap Sia II expressed “deep sadness” like a “father parting with his child” as he hands over the care of the restaurant to the giant corporation.

 Is Injap Planning for Another Mang Insal?